sagemath/trac_to_gh/Issue 4019.md

 # Issue 4019: [with patch, needs review] numerator and denominator for QQ[x]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4019

 Original creator: robertwb